 - When the purchase will require multiple payments

-- For Professional Services Agreements that are $5,000 or greater
+- For Professional Services Agreements that are over $5,000

 - The purchase of goods where the use of the P-Card is not permitted